rafale77/vera-ecobee/README.md

 # Ecobee Plugin adapted for Openluup based on Watou's original Vera plugin.

+Plugin will work on UI7 as well though I see no specific reason to not use the Appstore Released version which does not require your own developer's account.

 ## Release Note: V2.0

  - Split out Implemetation xml logic into L_Ecobee1.lua file